nrfconnect/ncs-app-index/CONTRIBUTING.md

 # Contribution guidelines

-If you or your organization has a project that you'd like to include in the nRF Connect SDK Add-on index, you can do so by opening a pull request against this repository.
+If you or your organization has a project that you would like to include in the nRF Connect SDK Add-on index, you can do so by opening a pull request against this repository.

-The pull request must include a JSON file named after your GitHub account in the `index` directory (for example, `index/nrfconnect.json`).
+The pull request must include a JSON file for your organization in the `index` directory.
+The name of the JSON file is not required to be `index.json`.
+The common practice is to name it after the contributor's organization.

 Make sure that your pull request only adds a new JSON file to the `index` directory, or amends your existing file.
 Pull requests that make other changes to the repository will be rejected.

+## Required information

+When submitting your index file, the following information must be filled in:

+- The `repo` field pointing to your repository URL.
+- The `docsUrl` field for each application in the `apps` array, pointing to the application external documentation.

+It is also recommended to fill the `contact` field with support information for your organization.
+This will be displayed when users click the **Support** button in the Add-ons tile.

+Other fields are optional, as listed in [README.md](README.md#creating-a-custom-indexjson).

 ## Validation